We nurture good character, not simply good outcomes.

 His Spirit helping me, like Him I’ll be.

-Wanda Vincent has been a Salvation Army officer for 20 years and currently serves as a Divisional Leader in the Ontario Great Lakes Division.
+Wanda Vincent has been a Salvation Army officer for 20 years and currently serves as the Territorial Secretary for Women's Ministries in the Kenya West Division.

 Click here for a printable copy of Faith & Life-Holiness